MATH 1101 - Fundamentals of College Mathematics

 MATH 1150 - Pre-Calculus I and II Accelerated

-Prerequisite: A grade of A in MATH 1105, a grade of C or better in MATH 1130, an ACT Math score of at least 24, an SAT Quantitative score of at least 570, or an appropriate score on a placement test.
+Prerequisite: MATH 1105 and approval by academic advisor or instructor, or an ACT Math score of at least 24, or an SAT Quantitative score of at least 570, or an appropriate score on a placement test.

 Credit: 3